 In 2015 the Biblical Education Tour will return to Israel with an optional extended tour to Jordan.
 This tour brings to life the richness of scripture as you visit sites where Jesus ministered and the New Covenant was revealed.
 As we travel through this amazing country each day offers countless opportunities to deepen your spiritual walk.
 You will walk the paths and enter the cities and towns recorded in the Bible affording you the opportunity to gain a deeper biblical and historical knowledge as well as a better understanding of current events.

 Registration for this year's Biblical Education Tour is open here: https://secure1.salvationarmy.org/usc/bet.nsf/fm_newreg?openform.

-Registration for this year's Biblical Education Tour is now available at: https://apps.uscthq.org/ord/bet.nsf/fm_newreg?openform.
+Registration for the Biblical Education Tour is available at: https://apps.uscthq.org/ord/bet.nsf/fm_newreg?openform.

 View the passport form here: https://apps.uscthq.org/ord/bet.nsf/fm_passport?openform

 If you have any questions, please contact ORDUSC@usc.salvationarmy.org